 A surprising number of organizations believe that OFAC is a judicial body and that companies or individuals named to their list of sanctions have been charged and tried or otherwise given due process.
 However, this belief is incorrect, as many jurisdictions are slowly beginning to understand.

-Despite OFAC's designation of the PacNet Services Group of Companies as a Transnational Criminal Organization, and the sanctioning of 12 PacNet employees, no PacNet company nor any employee, director or shareholder of any PacNet company has ever been charged with any crime, in any jurisdiction, at any time in PacNet's history.
+Despite OFAC's designation of the PacNet Services Group of Companies as a Transnational Criminal Organization, and the sanctioning of 12 PacNet employees, no PacNet Services company nor any employee, director or shareholder of any PacNet Services company has ever been charged with any crime, in any jurisdiction, at any time in PacNet Service's history.

 Mr. Justice Simons also ordered the Director of Public Prosecutions to pay the full costs of the applicant parties, which are substantial.